Can You Run While Pregnant? Tips and Safety Guidelines

 Pregnancy hormones impact the pelvic floor in a negative and positive way.

 The force of gravity has an impact on your pelvic floor downwards, compared to swimming, Pilates or yoga.
-If you're ready for some pregnancy yoga workouts then check out my YouTube channel.
+If you're ready for some prenatal yoga workouts then check out my YouTube channel.

 We know that if there is an excessive downward force on the ligaments that support your pelvic floor muscles can have an negative impact.